mytarget-test-team/seismograph/docs/selenium_proxy.rst

 =====

 Web driver, web element and web element list is wrapped to proxy object.
-It implemented for expand logic and get control over him.
+This implemented for expand logic and get control over it.
-You can get driver from any proxy object, he is available as **driver** property.
-It be driver proxy always.
+You can get driver from any proxy object, it is available as **driver** property.
+It is driver proxy always.
-Origin driver not available for public api but he available as **_wrapped** property.
+Origin driver not available for public api but it available as **_wrapped** property.
-Proxy objects is adapter for original also.

 Web driver proxy
 ----------------

-Where is him?
+Where is it?
 Let get look...

 .. code-block:: python